Shakhtarsk Battalion: History

 According to Ruslan Onishchenko, the deputy commander for combat training, the "Shakhtarsk" battalion united volunteers from Donetsk Oblast and Luhansk Oblast, who fought against separatists in Donbas.

 In particular, battalion commander Andriy Filonenko, according to his own words, took part in the liberation of Mariupol from the "DPR" as an ordinary fighter of the "Azov" special battalion.

 From the very beginning, Andrii Filonenko, with the assistance of Ukrainian People's Deputy Oleh Liashko, was involved in the creation of the "Ukraine" battalion.
 However, after some time, the people involved in the creation of this battalion were transferred to the territory of the Dnipropetrovsk region, where a new battalion called "Shakhtarsk" was created with the assistance of the leadership of the regional administration.
 Ruslan Onyshchenko, who held the position of deputy commander for combat training, began additional recruitment of volunteers from Donetsk, Luhansk, as well as other regions of Ukraine.
 The leadership of the Dnipropetrovsk Regional State Administration provided a training base for the battalion, and provided the soldiers with food and the necessary transport.
-People's deputy of Ukraine Oleh Liashko, head of the branch of the Party of Regions in Torez Vitaly Kropachev, and adviser to the Minister of Internal Affairs Anton Gerashchenko also took part in the creation of the Shakhtarsk battalion.
+People's deputy of Ukraine Oleh Liashko, head of the branch of the Party of Regions in Torez Vitaliy Kropachov, and adviser to the Minister of Internal Affairs Anton Gerashchenko also took part in the creation of the Shakhtarsk battalion.